jfree/jfreesvg/README.md

     http://www.jfree.org/jfreesvg/

-Version 1.0 (then called JFreeGraphics2D) was released on 31 July 2013 and the most recent version (1.8) was released on 11 April 2014.
+Version 1.0 was released on 31 July 2013 and the most recent version (1.9) was released on ?? ???
+2014.
 Changes since the initial release are listed towards the end of this file.

 Getting Started
 ---------------
-The Javadocs for the SVGGraphics2D and CanvasGraphics2D classes give examples for typical usage, and if you are already familiar with the Java2D APIs, then all you need to do is add jfreesvg-1.8.jar to your classpath and start coding.
+The Javadocs for the SVGGraphics2D and CanvasGraphics2D classes give examples for typical usage, and if you are already familiar with the Java2D APIs, then all you need to do is add jfreesvg-1.9.jar to your classpath and start coding.

 Oracle provides tutorials for Java2D here:

        http://docs.oracle.com/javase/tutorial/2d/

 There are some demonstration applications included in the org.jfree.graphics2d.demo.* package.
-These applications make use of JFreeChart, so you'll find two additional jars in the 'lib' directory (jfreechart-1.0.17.jar and jcommon-1.0.21.jar).
+These applications make use of JFreeChart, so you'll find two additional jars in the 'lib' directory (jfreechart-1.0.17.jar and jcommon-1.0.22.jar).
 These are required for the demo code only.

 License